skip to content

 IdentityFile ~/.ssh/{name of the private ssh key}

-If you still want to connect as root, simply put the username before the hostname:
+If you still want to connect as root, put the root as username before the hostname:

 ssh root@awesome-vps